iamsusiep/tumor_challenge/README.md

 ## data_extract.ipynb:
 We mounted google drive to colab.
 In order to run the code, you must move drive folder with few slides and tumor masks prepared in advance with ASAP to "Colab Notebooks" folder in your drive. (https://drive.google.com/drive/folders/1rwWL8zU9v0M27BtQKI52bF6bVLW82RL5).

 Also, the models (https://drive.google.com/open?id=1zxjpTnfmtFbW-vQAe-VYYIk5yhEVu-nV) must be moved to the same "Colab Notebooks" folder in order to use load_model().
+This is necessary for running heat_maps.ipynb.

 Runs end-to-end for extracting data at zoom levels 1-5, with zoom level 1 being most zoomed in and 5 most zoomed out.
 This dataset, generated in folder "/Colab Notebooks/Data" is used to train model at each zoom level.